JimHagan/nr1-entity-report/README.md

 # infra-host-report
-Simple tool for extracting a report of all HOST applications avaiable to a user based on his user key.
+Simple tool for extracting a report of all New Relic monitored hosts avaiable to a user based on his user key.

 ## Getting started